conan-io/docs/howtos/custom_cache.rst

 Using different caches is very simple.
 You can just define the environment variable **CONAN_USER_HOME**.
-By setting this variable to different paths, you have multiple virtual conan environments, something like python "virtualenvs".
-Just changing the value of **CONAN_USER_HOME** you can switch among isolated environments that will have independent package storage caches, but also different user credentials, different user default settings, and different remotes configuration.
+By setting this variable to different paths, you have multiple conan caches, something like python "virtualenvs".
+Just changing the value of **CONAN_USER_HOME** you can switch among isolated conan instantes that will have independent package storage caches, but also different user credentials, different user default settings, and different remotes configuration.

 **Note:** Use an absolute path or a path starting with ~/ (relative to user home).
 In Windows do not use quotes.